 It’s often called “Castilian” or even “Castilian Spanish” in English.
 These terms refer exclusively to the dialects of Spanish spoken in Spain.
 However, the equivalent Spanish-language terms—el castellano (Castilian) and el español (Spanish)—can be used to refer to all dialects of the language.

 Nowadays, Castilian Spanish has some unique features that aren’t seen in Latin American dialects.
 The two most notable are the vosotros form—an informal equivalent to ustedes—and the ceceo, a phenomenon in which the letters c and z are pronounced like th (prompting other Spanish speakers to quip that all Spaniards have lisps).

 2. Catalan: The Language of Gaudí and Dalí

-Though often solely associated with Barcelona, Catalan (el catalán) is spoken in several areas of Spain and southern Europe.
+Though often solely associated with Barcelona, el catalán (Catalan) is spoken in several areas of Spain and southern Europe.
 Major historical figures who spoke Catalan include artists Gaudí and Dalí.

 Catalan is also the sole official language of the tiny country of Andorra and is spoken in small parts of southern France and the Italian city of Alghero.

-And even better, if you already speak Spanish, learning Catalan will be a walk in the park.
+If you already speak Spanish, learning Catalan will be a walk in the park.
 The two languages are very closely related, to the point where certain words are identical in both.
-For example, “la tortuga canta” (“the turtle sings”) is a valid phrase in both Spanish and Catalan, although you probably won’t ever need to talk about a singing turtle.
+For example, “la tortuga canta” (the turtle sings) is a valid phrase in both Spanish and Catalan, although you probably won’t ever need to talk about a singing turtle.